esp-rs/esp-wifi-sys/README.md

 ## Missing / To be done

 - lots of refactoring
-- make CoEx work on ESP32
+- make CoEx work on ESP32 (it kind of works when commenting out setting the country in wifi_start, probably some mis-compilation since it then crashes in a totally different code path)
 - esp-now
 - powersafe support
 - maybe SoftAP